-The Treasurer will submit a quarterly investment report to the Governing Body which provides full disclosure of the District's investment activities within 30 days after the end of the quarter.
-These reports will disclose, at a minimum, the following information about the District's portfolio:
+The Treasurer will submit a quarterly investment report to the Board which provides full disclosure of the District's investment activities within 30 days after the end of the quarter.
+The quarterly report will disclose the information required by Government Code Section 53646(b), and, at a minimum, the following information about the District's portfolio:

-- An asset listing showing par value, cost and independent third-party fair market value of each security as of the date of the report, the source of the valuation, type of investment, issuer, maturity date and interest rate. - Transactions for the period. - A description of the funds, investments and programs (including lending programs) managed by contracted parties (i.e. LAIF; investment pools, outside money managers and securities lending agents) - A one-page summary report that shows: - Average maturity of the portfolio and modified duration of the portfolio; - Maturity distribution of the portfolio; - Percentage of the portfolio represented by each investment category; - Average portfolio credit quality; and, - \circ $\;$ Time-weighted total rate of return for the portfolio for the prior one month, three months, twelve months and since inception compared to the District's market benchmark returns for the same periods;

-- A statement of compliance with investment policy, including a schedule of any transactions or holdings which do not comply with this policy or with the California Government Code, including a justification for their presence in the portfolio and a timetable for resolution. - A statement that the District has adequate funds to meet its cash flow requirements for the next six months.
+- 1. An asset listing showing par value, cost, and independent third-party fair market value of each security as of the date of the report, the source of the valuation, type of investment, issuer, maturity date and interest rate. - 2.
+Transactions for the period. - 3.
+A description of the funds, investments, and programs (including lending programs) managed by contracted parties (i.e. LAIF; investment pools, outside money managers and securities lending agents) - 4.
+A one-page summary report that shows: - a.
+Average maturity of the portfolio and modified duration of the portfolio; - b.
+Maturity distribution of the portfolio; - c.
+Percentage of the portfolio represented by each investment category; - d.
+Average portfolio credit quality; and, - e.
+Time-weighted total rate of return for the portfolio for the prior one month, three months, twelve months and since inception compared to the District's market benchmark returns for the same periods; - 5.
+A statement of compliance with investment policy, including a schedule of any transactions or holdings which do not comply with this policy or with the California Government Code, including a justification for their presence in the portfolio and a timetable for resolution. - 6.
+A statement that the District has adequate funds to meet its cash flow requirements for the next six months.